GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

 ![PR creation](../../docs/images/GDI-SOP0007_6-PR-image.png)

-Remember to **comment the GH issue** (i.e., its URL) of the SOP request in this PR, so that it is automatically tracked by GH.
+Remember to **comment on the GH issue** (i.e., its URL) of the SOP request in this PR, so that it is automatically tracked by GH.

 Members of the OC/SDPC are to be listed as **reviewers** in the PR.
 Given that the content is not supposed to be modified, this review is merely for format changes that occurred (or should have occurred) between the formal authorization and the final document ([step 6](#6-prepare-final-sop-markdown-document)).